cdgillis/mikesfaves/README.md

 * Zambonis
 * Figure skating

-GIFs rotating on a carousel, with option to click through.
+The GIFs rotate on a carousel, with option to click through.
 The website looks great on most devices (it's responsive), but is mainly optimized for his iPad.

-Mike also enjoys carwashes, YouTube videos, hanging out naked and watching TV.
-He has non-verbal autism and enjoys repetition.
+Mike also enjoys carwashes, YouTube videos, laughing, hanging out naked and watching TV.
+Since he has non-verbal autism and appreciates repetition, I knew he would enjoy this web app.

 Technologies utilized: HTML, CSS, Bootstrap